syedamasoomanaqvii/syedamasomanaqvi.github.io/_pages/cv.md

   - BS in Economics and Mathematics (Joint)

 ## Working Papers
-- Syeda Masooma Naqvi, Ruichen He, and Harmanpreet Kaur.(2024) Catalyst for Creativity or a Hollow Trend?: A Cross-Level Perspective on The Role of Generative AI in Design
+- Syeda Masooma Naqvi, Ruichen He, and Harmanpreet Kaur.(2025) Catalyst for Creativity or a Hollow Trend?: A Cross-Level Perspective on The Role of Generative AI in Design
-- Syeda Masooma Naqvi, Maryam Mustafa and Agha Ali Raza.
-An Anatomy of Public WhatsApp Groups: Engaging Users Through A Public Messaging Intervention
-  - Submitted to **CSCW 2023** (under review)
-- Maryam Mustafa, Syeda Masooma Naqvi, Maria Nazar, Hadia Majid.
-Catalyzing Women’s Financial Inclusion: An Analysis of a Mobile Wallet Program in Pakistan
-  - Submitted to **CHI 2024**
-- Voice-Based Information Intervention for Hard-to-Reach Populations: Evaluating Quizzes, Short Messages, and Stories as Treatment Modalities.
-  - Ready for submission to **CSCW 2024**

 ## Teaching Experience
 ### Teaching Assistant